Atrial Septal Defect (ASD) in Children

 - Racing heartbeat or palpitations

-Key points about atrial septal defect
+Key points about atrial septal defect in children

 - An atrial septal defect is an opening in the wall dividing the 2 upper chamber of the heart.